ram0973/15_midnighters/README.md

 # Task [№15](https://devman.org/challenges/15/) from [devman](https://devman.org)
 ## Description
 ```
-The script displays a list of all the users who passed the job from 0 to 6 hours
+The script displays a list of all users who passed the job from 0 to 6 hours
 ```
 ## Requirements
 ```